mixxxdj/mixxx/CONTRIBUTING.md

 * [mixxxdj/manual](https://github.com/mixxxdj/manual): content for the Mixxx manual, which uses [Sphinx](https://www.sphinx-doc.org/)
 * [mixxxdj/buildserver](https://github.com/mixxxdj/buildserver): scripts for generating our prebuilt dependencies for macOS and Windows

 All of these are automatically built and deployed by our [Jenkins build servers](https://builds.renegadetech.mixxx.org/) whenever a change is committed.
-Anyone is welcome to open a pull request for all of these repositories.
+You are welcome to open a pull request in any of these repositories.

 ## Git Workflow ##
 ### All Contributors ###